shaheerahmadch/JSON-Form/README.md

 To use the **JSONViewForm** PCF control in your Power Apps environment, follow these steps:

 1. Build the PCF control using the provided source code.
+Or download solution from [here](./Solution/JSONForm.zip)
 2. Import the control solution into your Power Apps environment.
 3. Add the control to your desired app screen or form.